-Tomasz Oleszak death: Murder accused boy pulled knife to scare attackers
+Tomasz Oleszak: Murder accused pulled knife to scare attackers

 Jurors have heard Tomasz suffered a fatal stab wound while another boy had his jacket slashed.

-The youth said he accepted stabbing Tomasz and the other boy's coat but when he asked if he intended to do that he replied "no".
+The youth said he accepted stabbing Tomasz but when he asked if he intended to do that he replied "no".

 Mr Makepeace asked: "Why did you throw your arms around with a knife in your hand?"